Chicken Larb offers a subtle balance of spicy, sweet, salty, and tart from the combination of lime juice, fish sauce, chilies, and herbs.

 The dish offers a subtle balance of spicy, sweet, salty, and tart from the dressing of lime juice, fish sauce, and chilies.
 The herbs add freshness and burst more flavor, making the dish tastes more complex.
 I think this dish can split people into love or hate relationships as some people may do not like the taste of pungent herbs.

 1. Adding ground toasted sticky rice

 You may find some larb recipes use ground toasted sticky rice or khao khua (ข้าวคั่ว).
 The ground toasted sticky rice works as the binder of all the ingredients together, and provide some crunchiness to the salad.
 To make this Chicken Larb simpler, I decided to leave it out because the taste is still the same without.

-If you to stick to authenticity, you can make ground toasted sticky rice by placing raw glutinous rice in the pan and heating it over low-medium heat until rice is lightly golden for about 10-15 minutes.
-Cool it slightly before grinding in mortar until it turns into fine powder.
-Sprinkle the ground toasted sticky rice over the larb right before serving, otherwise it will absorb the dressing and make the larb seem dry.
+If you stick to authenticity, you can make ground toasted sticky rice by placing raw glutinous rice in the pan and heating it over low-medium heat until rice is lightly golden for about 10-15 minutes.
+Cool it slightly before grinding in a mortar until it turns into a fine powder.
+Sprinkle the ground toasted sticky rice over the larb right before serving.
+Otherwise, it will absorb the dressing and make the larb seem dry.

 2. Chicken substitutes

 Larb is usually made with chicken but can also be made with ground beef, duck, fish, pork or finely minced mushrooms.
 You can also use a finely chopped firm tofu for alternatives.

 3. Grinding the chicken by your own

 Grinding the chicken by your own is a way to get fresher and cleaner taste because the meat has not had a chance to lose its flavor while sitting in a meat counter.
 It also allows you to customize fat content in it as store bought one sometimes has loads of fat and a bit of gristle in it.